kvecchione/kvecchione.com/content/home/experience.md

   description = """
   Responsibilities:

-  * Transition legacy middleware platforms to container platforms
+  * Lead engineer for Cloud Platforms and Integrations squad in Global Retail Markets US IT Operations
-  * Leverage Docker, Ansible, Python, and other tools to automate processes
+  * Architect strategies and solutions to build and migrate workload to AWS and Kubernetes
   * Coach team on modern automation tools and practices
   """